Gaza genocide denial: Accusations of antisemitism

+Moral inversion

+Variations of this argument include contending that all or most Palestinians support Hamas, are terrorists or equivalent to Nazis.
+Even if this were true, it would have no bearing on the legal classification of Israel's actions as genocide.
+Simultaneously, supporters of Israel have often called the IDF "the most moral army in the world", which simply cannot be responsible for genocide.
+Another argument references the alleged uniqueness of the Holocaust as the cornerstone of the field of genocide studies.
+As some Israeli citizens are descended from Holocaust survivors, the argument goes, it is therefore impossible for Israel to be guilty of genocide.

-Abuse of international humanitarian law
+Distorting international humanitarian law

-Some legal scholars have argued that Israel used permissive interpretations of international humanitarian law to justify its actions.
-For example, three write that "an array of IHL concepts like safe zones, evacuations, human shields, and "hospital shields" have been mobilized by Israel as technologies of settler-colonial displacement and genocide, creating conditions of life leading to the destruction of Gaza's Palestinians 'in whole or in part.
+Some legal scholars have argued that Israel has used permissive interpretations of international humanitarian law to justify its actions.
+For example, three write that "an array of IHL concepts like safe zones, evacuations, human shields, and 'hospital shields' have been mobilized by Israel as technologies of settler-colonial displacement and genocide, creating conditions of life leading to the destruction of Gaza's Palestinians 'in whole or in part.
 At an extreme, deniers have rejected that Israel has committed any war crimes whatsoever.

+Word choice

+M. R. Baig identifies a trend in Western media to downplay or 'provide cover' for the genocide in Gaza, often using language like "conflict", "operation" or "legitimate self-defense".
+David Moshman writes that "Referring to the Gaza genocide as a war is a journalistic contribution to genocide denial."